kikiwuart/funny-webcam/ReadMe.md

 - Year: 2018

 ## About This project
-The idea of this project came from a class that everyone uses their webcam to test AR works.
-It looks so funny that they tried different angles to get the AR objects shown but fail.
-This made me think, <b>"What if there's nothing gonna show up?"</b> People easily follow rules without thinking why, so I decided to build a <b>fake</b> webcam masks generator using [Webcam.js](https://pixlcore.com/read/WebcamJS)(open webcam and take screenshots) and[tracking.js](https://trackingjs.com/)(webcam face tracking), then I <b>shifted the functions of two main buttons "Run" and "Rest"</b>, which secretly <b>takes screenshots</b>.
+The idea of this project came from a class that everyone uses their webcams to test AR works.
+It looks so funny that they tries different angles to get the AR objects shown but fail.
+This made me think, <b>"What if there's nothing gonna show up?"</b>

-This project
+People easily follow rules without thinking why, so I decided to build a <b>fake</b> webcam masks generator using [Webcam.js](https://pixlcore.com/read/WebcamJS)(open webcam and take screenshots) and[tracking.js](https://trackingjs.com/)(webcam face tracking), then I <b>shifted the functions of two main buttons "Run" and "Rest"</b>, which secretly <b>takes screenshots</b>.
+The simple glitch would challenges what we used to think of user interface and buttons.

 ### Step 1.
 Be interested
 Please allow webcam!!!